MaximePop/Jupyter_final/markdown-en.md

 ---
-title: "Jupyter Notebooks in SHS: advantages, disadvantages and best practices"
+title: "Jupyter Notebooks in Social Sciences: advantages, disadvantages and best practices"
-subject: "Jupyter Notebooks in SHS"
+subject: "Jupyter Notebooks in Social Sciences"
-subtitle: "Petit panorama d'un outil en pleine expansion à destination des acteurs de l'Enseignement Supérieur et de la Recherche en Sciences Humaines et sociales."
+subtitle: "A brief overview of a fast-expanding tool for higher education and research in social sciences."
 authors:
   - name: "POPINEAU Maxime"
     affiliations: "Digit_Hum"